Ee-Hsin/jordanstocks/README.md

 2. Subscribe Blog forms (only Email)

 - We should check for HTML tags, but we also have an issue here as we name our docs by email names, and '/' is allowed in emails although it ruins our database.
+We also must allow '+'
 - Captcha to prevent spam
 - React Hook Form unnecessary as only one state